 As a leading provider of official statistics on the European Union (EU) and in response to the growing interest in data on the Europe 2020 strategy, Eurostat produces and disseminates statistical data to support the strategy.
 Progress towards the Europe 2020 targets is monitored by means of nine headline indicators and additional sub-indicators.
 Data on the headline indicators are disseminated through a Dedicated section on the Eurostat website.

 In late 2013, Eurostat introduced a new type of ‘flagship publication’ with the aim of providing statistical analyses related to important European Commission policy frameworks or important economic, social or environmental phenomena.
 The purpose of the first of these flagship publications – entitled ‘Smarter, greener, more inclusive? — Indicators to support the Europe 2020 strategy’ – was to provide statistical support for the Europe 2020 strategy and to back-up the monitoring of its headline targets.
-An updated 2015 edition of the publication was published in March 2015, looking into past trends, generally since 2002 or 2008, up to the most recent year for which data are available (2012 or 2013).
+Updated editions were published in 2015, 2016 and 2017, looking into past trends, generally since 2002 or 2008, up to the most recent year for which data are available.

 The Europe 2020 strategy, adopted by the European Council on 17 June 2010, is the EU’s agenda for growth and jobs for the current decade.
 It emphasises smart, sustainable and inclusive growth as a way to overcome the structural weaknesses in Europe’s economy, improve its competitiveness and productivity and underpin a sustainable social market economy.

 The key objectives of the Europe 2020 strategy are expressed in the form of five headline targets at the EU level: